Paranormal Activity 4: Release

-Promotion
+Marketing

 Since its January 2012 announcement, most of the information on the plot, cast, and shooting location was unknown before its release.

 With Paranormal Activity 4, Paramount continued the marketing method of holding "demand" advanced screenings and airing commercials with footage of audience reactions.
 On September 24, 2012, a 30-second teaser was exclusively released on Digital Spy's website.

+As part of the promotional campaign for Paranormal Activity 4, the studio created a group of online accounts, including a YouTube account under the name “Jacob Degloshi”.
+In a series of posted videos set a year after the events of the film, Alex Nelson's friend Sarah, who appears in the film itself, is chased by Tobi while her father researches VHS tapes that include previously unreleased footage from the second and third films.

 Home media

 The film was released on DVD and Blu-ray on January 29, 2013.
+It grossed $9.8 million in home sales.

 The post-credits scene teases Paranormal Activity: The Marked Ones, which is a Latino spin-off of the Paranormal Activity series released on January 3, 2014.
 The post-credits scene was taken out of the film when the DVD was released.